Are you planning on taking a cruise with Norwegian Cruise Line? Here are my 25 top Norwegian cruise tips to make the

 Many Norwegian ships feature O’Sheehan’s, but don’t despair if your ship doesn’t!
 Most NCL ships offer a late-night dining option.
 Blue Lagoon, The Local, Sports Bar, and Cadillac Diner are all open late.

-Norwegian often claims that these venues are open 24/7, but in my experience they aren’t always.
+Norwegian often claims that these venues are open 24/7 but in my experience, that’s not always true.
 Check the Freestyle Daily for hours.